 We interviewed Doro on the occasion of the release of her new EP, Raise Your Fist In The Air, a testimony of her inevitable fighting spirit.
 She told us the stories and anecdotes behind those new songs – stories that, as you have probably guessed, concern you directly.

-LOST SOCIETY : les détails du nouvel album If The Sky Came Down ; clip vidéo de la chanson « 112 »
+BON JOVI : les détails du nouvel album Forever ; clip vidéo de la chanson « Legendary »